-Revision Date Document Title Page 1.0 Mar 23 HASP 002 Health and Safety Policy 46 of 174
+Revision Date Document Title Page 1.1 Jan 24 HASP 002 Health and Safety Policy 42 of 149

-- Prepared before construction work begins, - Developed in discussion with, and communicated to, contractors affected by it, - o Implemented, and kept up to date as the project progresses. - Satisfying themselves that the designers and contractors that they engage are competent and adequately resourced. - Ensuring suitable welfare facilities are provided from the start of the construction phase. - Taking reasonable steps to prevent unauthorised access to the site. - Preparing and enforce any necessary site rules. - Providing (copies of or access to) relevant parts of the plan and other information to contractors, including the self-employed, in time for them to plan their work. - Liaising with the Client and principal designer on design carried out during the construction phase, including design by specialist contractors, and its implications for the plan. - Providing the principal designer promptly with any information relevant to the health and safety file, unless there is no principal designer on the project and then it lays with us to complete the health and safety file. - Ensuring that all the workers have been provided with suitable health and safety induction, information and training. - Ensuring that the workforce is consulted about health and safety matters. - Displaying the F10 project notification.
+- Making sure that they are competent to address the health and safety issues likely to be involved in the management of the construction phase. - Ensuring that the construction phase is properly planned, managed and monitored, with adequately resourced, competent site management appropriate to the risk and activity. - Ensuring that every contractor who will work on the project is informed of the minimum amount of time which they will be allowed for planning and preparation before they begin work on site. - Ensuring that all contractors are provided with the necessary information about the project that they need to enable them to carry out their work safely and without risk to health.
+Requests from contractors for information should be met promptly. - Ensuring safe working and co-ordination and co-operation between contractors. - Ensuring that a suitable construction phase plan ('the plan') is: - Prepared before construction work begins, - o Developed in discussion with, and communicated to, contractors affected by it, - Implemented, and kept up to date as the project progresses. - Satisfying themselves that the designers and contractors that they engage are competent and adequately resourced. - Ensuring suitable welfare facilities are provided from the start of the construction phase. - Taking reasonable steps to prevent unauthorised access to the site. - Preparing and enforce any necessary site rules. - Providing (copies of or access to) relevant parts of the plan and other information to contractors, including the self-employed, in time for them to plan their work. - Liaising with the Client and principal designer on design carried out during the construction phase, including design by specialist contractors, and its implications for the plan. - Providing the principal designer promptly with any information relevant to the health and safety file, unless there is no principal designer on the project and then it lays with us to complete the health and safety file.